bke-daniel/next-llms-txt/packages/next-llms-txt/README.md

 Hosted demo (auto-updated via Vercel):

 - Production: https://next-llms-txt-demo-server.vercel.app
-- Note: The demo-server is deployed automatically on every push to this repo.
-Use it to preview the latest library behavior without running locally.

 Key files in the demo:
 - `packages/demo-server/src/app/llms.txt/route.ts` — Node.js route using `createLLmsTxt`